binnynaik30/Fetch_Rewards_Data_Analyst/README.md

 # Fetch_Rewards_Data_Analyst
-This repo contains the answers to the repective asked questions.
+This repo contains the answers to the respective asked questions.
+Individual folders above contains answers to the corresponding questions.